-New research shows why talking about our feelings and talking through a problem to find a solution isn't always enough for both adults and children.
+The latest neuroscience shows why talking about our feelings and talking through a problem to find a solution isn't always enough for both adults and children.
 There are strong benefits to learning how to feel our feelings in our bodies, especially after experiencing varying levels of trauma.
-Our students need to think and feel to develop natural resilience.
+Your child needs to think and feel to develop natural resilience.